๐ŸŽƒ Pumpkin Emoji: Avoid Getting Tricked And Enjoy Treats With This ๐ŸŽƒ Carved Pumpkin

 The habit of dressing in costumes while carrying baskets for candies originated from Guy Fawkes Night.
 Also called Bonfire Night, the celebration marked the failed attempt of the Gunpowder Plot.
 The movement initially aimed to blow up and kill England's King James I but failed.
 During the annual festival, children wore masks and carried effigies while begging for alms.

-In the present, the effigies turned to jack-o’-lantern baskets and the simple masks became more elaborate.
-In the end, the combination of Hallow’s Eve traditions led pumpkins to become an automatic reminder of Halloween.
+In the present, the effigies turned into jack-o'-lantern baskets and the simple masks became more elaborate.
+In the end, the combination of Hallowe'en traditions led pumpkins to become an automatic reminder of Halloween.

 "Halloween" Pumpkin: From Films To Emojis